targoninc/lyda-docs/docs/index.md

 ## Getting started

-We recommend first taking a look at our [Data models](/docs/data-models).
+We recommend first taking a look at our [Data models](/docs/data-models) or checking out some general [terms](/docs/terms) related to Lyda.